missourivalleyambulance/missourivalleyambulance.github.io/_posts/2016-06-27-Access-IS-15-8-Ortholinear-Matrix-Board.md

 ![](http://imgur.com/5MLX15s.jpg)

 I've seen these Access boards pop up on [r/mk](https://www.reddit.com/r/mechanicalkeyboards) periodically, but in all my searching, they've been difficult to track down.
-Access is a UK base manufacturer, so sourcing one in the US proved troublesome for me.
+Access is a UK based manufacturer, so sourcing one in the US proved troublesome for me.

 Browsing on [UK Keycaps'](http://ukkeycaps.bigcartel.com/) site a few weeks ago, I discovered they had several in stock.